panicinc/CodaPluginKit/Webscript Sidebar plugins/README.md

 #### Optional Javascript callbacks:
 Implementing a function with one or more of the following signatures will cause Coda to call into the plugin when the event occurs.

-- textViewWillSave(CodaTextView) --a document is going to be saved, the document is represented by a CodaTextView
+- textViewWillSave(CodaTextView) -- A document is going to be saved, the document is represented by a CodaTextView
-- textViewDidFocus(CodaTextView) --a document became focused for editing
+- textViewDidFocus(CodaTextView) -- A document became focused for editing
-- (string) willPublishFileAtPath(string) --original file path input, modified file path is returned.
+- (string) willPublishFileAtPath(string) -- Original file path input, modified file path is returned.
 The file at the input path is about to be published.
 This is an appropriate place for doing pre-processing (EG: minifying) before uploading the file to a production server.
-- didLoadSiteNamed(string) --site name input.
-A site with the passed-in name was just opened.
+- didLoadSiteNamed(string) -- The name of the Site being opened is passed to the plugin.

 #### CodaTextView functions:

-- insertText(string)
+- insertText(string) -- inserts text into the document
-- (string) selectedText
+- (string) selectedText -- returns the current document selection as string
-- (string) currentLine
+- (string) currentLine -- the string on the line being edited
-- (int) currentLineNumber
+- (int) currentLineNumber -- the line number of the insertion point
-- deleteSelection
+- deleteSelection -- deletes the current selection
-- (string) lineEnding
+- (string) lineEnding -- the line ending string of the document (EG: /n, /cr)
-- (int) startOfLine
+- (int) startOfLine -- the index of the character that starts the current line
-- (string) string
+- (string) string -- the entire document contents
-- (bool) usesTabs
+- (bool) usesTabs -- flag indicating if the document uses spaces or tabs
-- (int) tabWidth
+- (int) tabWidth -- the number of spaces in which to insert when using tabs
-- save
+- save - saves the current document
-- (bool) saveToPath(string) --path
+- (bool) saveToPath(string) -- saves the document to the specified path
-- beginUndoGrouping
+- beginUndoGrouping -- starts an undo group to allow for grouped edits
-- endUndoGrouping
+- endUndoGrouping -- ends an undo group to allow for grouped edits
-- (string) path
+- (string) path -- the path of the document if saved
-- (string) siteURL
+- (string) siteURL - the open Site URL
-- (string) siteLocalURL
+- (string) siteLocalURL - the open Site local URL, useful for local environment testing
-- (string) siteRemotePath
+- (string) siteRemotePath - the root path of the Site on the server
-- (string) siteLocalPath
+- (string) siteLocalPath - the root path for the Site on the local machine
-- (string) siteNickname
+- (string) siteNickname - name used for the Site
-- goToLineAndColumn(int, int)
+- goToLineAndColumn(int, int) - move the insertion point to the specified line and column
-- (string) remoteURL
+- (string) remoteURL - the Site's URL
-- (int) getColumn
+- (int) getColumn - the column of the insertion point on the current line
-- (int) getLine
+- (int) getLine - the line of the insertion point
-- (int) encoding -- NSStringEncoding
+- (int) encoding -- The string encoding for the document, use NSStringEncoding defined values
-- (string) modeIdentifier
+- (string) modeIdentifier -- The current editing syntax mode's identifier, useful for determining the current language in use
-- (range) selectedRange
+- (range) selectedRange - The range of the current selection
-- replaceCharactersInRangeWithString(range, string)
+- replaceCharactersInRangeWithString(range, string) - Replaces characters in the specified range with the replacement string
-- setSelectedRange(range)
+- setSelectedRange(range) - Modifies the selection to be range
-- (range) rangeOfCurrentLine
+- (range) rangeOfCurrentLine - The range of the line being edited
-- (string) stringWithRange(range)
+- (string) stringWithRange(range) - The string contained within range
-- (range) previousWordRange
+- (range) previousWordRange - The word before the insertion point
-- (range) currentWordRange
+- (range) currentWordRange - The word being edited
-- (string) siteUUID
+- (string) siteUUID - The unique identifier for the open site

 #### Range type example: